clux/facemaulers/npcs/arklem.md

 Prismatic Wall over PWK.
 Circle of Death 6th level.
 Maximize cantrip damage.

+dio style lines; "Oh you're approaching me?
+Instead of running away, you are coming right at me?" -> "Then come as close as you like X."

 ## Phylactery
 Situated within an Astral Dreadnaught.
 Halas?
 Mummies roam the tomb.
 Mummy lord and Iron Golems in final room.